solhuebner/NDEF/README.md

 ### Peer to Peer

-Peer to Peer is provided by the LLCP and SNEP support in the [Seeed Studio library](https://github.com/Seeed-Studio/PN532).
+Peer to Peer is provided by the LLCP and SNEP support in the [PN532 library](https://github.com/solhuebner/PN532).
 P2P requires SPI and has only been tested with the Seeed Studio shield.
 Peer to Peer was tested between Arduino and Android or BlackBerry 10.
-(Unfortunately Windows Phone 8 did not work.)
 See [P2P_Send](examples/P2P_Send/P2P_Send.ino) and [P2P_Receive](examples/P2P_Receive/P2P_Receive.ino) for more info.

 ### Specifications